kishwarbd/kishwarbd.github.io/_pages/about.md

-Master's in Computer Science from FIU in 2017 and my Bachelor's in Computer Science and Engineering from the [Department of Computer Sciene and Engineering](http://cse.buet.ac.bd) at [Bangladesh University of Engineering and Technology (BUET)](http://buet.ac.bd).
+Master's in Computer Science from FIU in 2017 and my Bachelor's in Computer Science and Engineering from the [Department of Computer Sciene and Engineering](http://cse.buet.ac.bd) at [Bangladesh University of Engineering and Technology (BUET)](http://buet.ac.bd) in 2009.

 My research interests are broadly in the areas of **high-performance computing (HPC) systems**, **cyber-physical systems**, and **quantum computing systems**.
-I am particularly focusing on the accurate and energy-efficient modeling and simulation of the HPC systems.
+I am particularly focusing on the accurate, scalable, and efficient modeling and simulation of the HPC systems and quantum computing systems.

 # Latest News
-* I presented our work on Performance Prediction Toolkit (PPT) at 4th Summer of CODES